 Want to plant your own history?
-Mission-heritage fruit trees are available from local nurseries, thanks to our partners at the Arizona Sonora Desert Museum and Desert Survivors, who have investigated their origins, collected cuttings, and cultivated them.
+Mission-heritage fruit trees are available from local nurseries, thanks to our partners at the Arizona-Sonora Desert Museum and Desert Survivors, who have investigated their origins, collected cuttings, and cultivated them.
 Another local program, Native Seeds/SEARCH, operates a seed bank that “represents the cultural heritage and farming knowledge of over 50 indigenous communities, as well as recent immigrants,” including the Spanish missionaries.
 Some of these crops can be found in our sustainable foods garden, at Stop 9.